Pakistan Post: Services

 Pakistan Post is not merely confined to a number of postal services.
-Its areas of activities span on larger scale.
+Its areas of activities span on a larger scale.
 The national character, strong brand recognition and a wide network of post offices bestows a unique position to the Pakistan Post in playing a vital role in the economic and social development of Pakistan.
 It serves as the principal agency for the government in implementing key policies.
 Pakistan Post is providing a variety of services on behalf of many federal and provincial government departments.
 In December 2018, Federal Minister for Communication and Postal Services Murad Saeed launched the Pakistan Post Mobile Application.

 Postal services

 The following are postal services offered within the country.